Staying Safe in Hot Weather

-- Avoid tiring work or exercise in the heat.
-If you must exercise, drink two to four glasses of non-alcoholic fluids each hour.
-Limit outdoor activity during the day to early morning and evening.
+- Avoid working or exercising in the heat.
+If you must, drink two to four glasses of non-alcoholic fluids each hour.
+Limit outdoor activity during the day, opt for early mornings or late evenings.

 - Regularly drink non-alcoholic beverages (preferably water), even if you are not physically active.
 Don't wait until you are thirsty.

-- If your doctor generally limits the amount of fluid you drink or has you on water pills, ask about increasing the amount of water you can drink while the weather is hot.
+- If your doctor generally limits the amount of fluid you drink, or you have been prescribed water pills, ask about increasing the amount of water you can drink while temperatures are high.

-- It's also important to keep certain foods chilled, to prevent food poisoning.
+- It's also important to keep certain foods chilled to prevent food poisoning.
 Always refrigerate food and leftovers promptly at 4°C or below.
-And keep luncheon meats, pasta salads or other perishable foods in an insulated cooler packed with lots of ice or several ice packs.
+Keep luncheon meats, pasta salads, or other perishable foods in an insulated cooler packed with lots of ice or several ice packs.

 - Ask whether people know how to prevent heat-related illness and are taking precautions.

-- Listen to local news and weather channels.
+- Listen to trusted local news sources and weather channels.